-The primary mission of the Center is to assist SMU students who may be struggling with alcohol or other drug problems.
+A primary mission of the Center is to assist SMU students who may be "at risk" or struggling with alcohol or other drug problems.
 The Center provides assessment, intervention, referral, short-term counseling, as well as on-going support for recovering students.
-Sessions with Center counselors are confidential and no information is released without written consent of the student.
+Sessions with the Center's licensed counselors are confidential and no information is released without written consent of the student.